erwinmedina/mancala/README.md

 - Implementing stones in a 3D or creative manner to illustrate realism.
 - Create a mobile version that made sense.
 Having a long board prevented me from doing so in the early stages.
 - Keep the aside visible when picking a color.
-- And fix help button so that it always load picture, not 50% of the time.
+- And fix help button so that it always loads the picture, not 50% of the time.